Digging for Geodes At Jacob’s Geode Mine

 In my excitement to dig for geodes, I struck out the day before, knowing that I would never be able to fall asleep if I had to wake up at 4am to begin my trek.
 I had filled a thermos with tea and grabbed some snacks for the road, hoping that I could make the 4 hour drive to St Louis without stopping and arrive before dark.

 Monday evening, I received a call from Tim Sheffler.
 He told me that, unfortunately, it would be best to reschedule as the pit was too muddy.
-I appreciated the call, but obviously disappointed.
+I appreciated the call, but was obviously disappointed.
 I was already 4 hours into this drive, and a little mud was not stopping me from acquiring some geodes.

 On Tuesday morning, I awoke at 7am, a wonderful break from my normal wake up time of 5:30.
 I kitted up in my heavy, steel toed boots, thick Levis and an old t-shirt with a flannel over top.
 Mud was in my future.